oneapi-src/ishmem/docs/_sources/execution_model.rst

    Programs<compiling_and_running_programs>`.

-.. note:: Intel® Data Center GPU Max Series devices utilize a multi-tile architecture (as of Intel®  SHMEM |version| with 1 or 2 tiles).
-By default, the Intel® Intel® SHMEM runtime considers each individual `tile` to make up a single SYCL device.
+.. note:: Intel® Data Center GPU Max Series devices utilize a multi-tile architecture (as of Intel®  SHMEM v1.0.0 with 1 or 2 tiles).
+By default, the Intel® SHMEM runtime considers each individual `tile` to make up a single SYCL device.
 However, setting the environment variable **enableImplicitScaling=1** enables implicit scaling mode, where each multi-tile `GPU` is considered to be a single SYCL device.
 When implicit